HumanRupert/algos-netlogo/README.md

 The repository, once completed, will include the sample code and agent-based models of the algorithms taught in the Computer Science – Module 2 of the Mathematical and Computing Sciences for Artificial Intelligence course.

 ## What's an algorithm?
 Algorithms are ways to teach stupid computers to do smart things.
-They are, more formally, a set of clear and objectives procedures that should be taken to solve a particular problem or make a computation.
+They are, more formally, a set of clear and objective procedures that should be taken to solve a particular problem or make a computation.
 Humans use algorithms in their everyday life as well.
 One algorithm that we're all familiar with is the [long multiplication method](https://www.splashlearn.com/math-vocabulary/multiplication/long-multiplication).

 ## What's an agent-based model?
 A computational model is a program that uses algorithmic and computational resources to simulate a phenomenon or a system.
 An agent-based model is a computational model that uses intelligent agents as its main tool for problem-solving.
 We can further clarify all these convoluted definitions with a simple example.